50 Ways Google Can Help You Become A Better Teacher

 16. Use Google Search to locate teacher professional development, conferences, or online courses to personalize your growth.

-17. Google Due with authors or content experts—and have students do the same.
+17. Google Meet with other —and have students do the same.

 18. Have students collaborate and published work to closed circles of peers on Google+.

-19. Download mobile learning apps from Google Play to stay on top of the latest trends in mobile learning–The Sandbox, for example.
+19. Download mobile learning apps from Google Play to stay on top of the latest trends in mobile learning.

-20. Use Google Drive to respond to student writing via comments, or collaborate real-time with distance learners.
+20. Use Google Drive to respond to student writing via comments, or collaborate in real-time with distance learners.

 21. Join Google to find communities and participate in a persistent professional learning community.

 22. Find webinars, eLearning courses, and other professional development resources to self-direct your own educator training.